juliana4850/FLfedavgR/README.md

 R -e "devtools::install_local('.', force = TRUE)"
 ```

-**Note**: Please refer to `inst/reproduction_outputs/README.md` for full details on the paper reproduction experiments.
-Below, we provide a quick example of outputs for the MNIST CNN experiments reproduction.
+**Note**: Please refer to `inst/reproduction_outputs/README.md` for full details on how to rerun the paper reproduction experiments.
+Below, I provide a quick overview of outputs for the MNIST CNN experiments reproduction scripts.

 ### 📊 Example Outputs

-**Note**: Due to randomization in the data partitioning and model training process, the exact outputs WILL vary from the paper and between runs.
+> **Note**: Due to randomization in the data partitioning and model training process, the reproduction outputs WILL vary from the paper and between runs.
 These example outputs are provided for reference.

 Example results are saved to `inst/reproduction_outputs/`:
 *   **`metrics_mnist_cnn.csv`**: Raw logs of every round (accuracy, loss, etc.).